 You can’t beat how easy they are to throw together.
 Plus – no pans to scrub, no dishes to wash and totally customizable with whatever veggies you have on hand.

-This recipe for Steak and Potato Foil Packets is especially perfect for the meat and potatoes lover in your family.
+Like I mentioned above, these Steak and Potato Foil Packets is especially perfect for the meat and potatoes lover in your family.

 My husband and step-dad happen to fall into that category so these foil packets are definitely one of the recipes on the menu for Father’s Day.